'Outrage' at 'illegal' landgrab on South Downs National Park as diggers carve out site without planning permission

-It seems the works, which involve several industrial vehicles, started without planning permission and represent what MP Andrew Griffith has called an “illegal breach of all respected planning standards and behaviour.”
+It seems the works, which involve several industrial vehicles, started without planning permission over the weekend.
+For area MP Andrew Griffith, it represents an “illegal breach of all respected planning standards and behaviour.”

 "It makes a mockery of a system where we all jump through lengthy and costly hoops to install a dormer window when such brazen breaches happen unchecked,” he told constituents.